School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 She recently increased the number of days she works at the school because she says so many children are experiencing the chaos of addiction, including the fear that their parents might not survive an overdose.

 "The unknown of whether a parent will live is a certain kind of trauma," says Kelly.
-Also, "[i]f you are a child who has experienced trauma, school itself can have a lot of demands."
+Also, "if you are a child who has experienced trauma, school itself can have a lot of demands."

 The counselors are also there to support the teachers, who must navigate how to educate kids whose families are consumed by addiction.